QingjiaoLi/3DDM/README.md

 - Download python codes and shell scripts
 - Download the input files from the folder input
 - Follow the steps in *instruction.sh*

+---
+###
+The population of structures (pdb files) generated in the manuscript can be dowonloaded from our webserver ()